 03 of 03

-This crowd pleaser comes together in just a few steps, but it does require some tending, so it makes a better weekend project.
+This chicken chile verde is a crowd pleaser comes together in just a few steps, but it does require some tending, so it makes a better weekend project.
 You can store it in the refrigerator for dinner later in the week, or freeze it in serving-size portions for longer storage.
 Serve it with a steaming stack of flour tortillas, rice and an array of toppings such as shredded cheese, chopped onions, chopped cilantro and lime slices.